 John Barnstein, PO Box 5, 1461 Atlantic Hwy., Warren ME 04864, ph.
 273-2809,

 We are a family operated farm that raises broilers and turkeys on feed with no growth hormones, antibiotics or animal by-products.
 Besides all cuts of fresh chicken we also offer homemade chicken pies, chicken sausage, chicken salad, smoked chicken, rotisserie chicken, ground turkey, turkey cutlets, turkey jerkey.
 Fresh turkeys are usually available from mid October through the first of the year.
 We also offer fresh eggs and raw goat's milk.

-We grow a diverse mix of produce in our fields and forest on the edge of Marr Pond.
-We offer seasonal, log-grown shiitake mushrooms, stop by for recipe ideas or to learn about growing mushrooms.
-We cultivate a wide range of vegetables, including lettuce, carrots, cooking greens, beets, onions, and winter squash, with a focus on salad vegetables.
-Seasonally we offer cut flowers and seedlings.
+We grow MOFGA certified organic vegetables, herbs, mushrooms, and cut flowers.
+Try our seasonal, log-grown shiitake mushrooms, stop by for recipe ideas, beautiful fresh bouquets, or to learn about growing mushrooms.
+We cultivate a wide range of vegetables, including tomatoes, cucumbers, lettuce, carrots, spinach, arugula, kohlrabi, beets, onions, and winter squash.

 Mike & Mildred Levesque, 1348 Moosehead Trail, Plymouth ME 04969, ph.
 257-2514.

 We are a 70 acre farm with four acres in apples, pears, plums and

 blueberries.
 We have a two acre farm pond, 45 acres of woods and 15 acres of hayfields.
 High